 Each person with Parkinson’s has their own experience of the condition.
 The symptoms you have may be different from other people.
 It’s important to remember that many people go through sexual and relationship issues at some stage in their life, so any problems you have may have nothing to do with Parkinson’s at all.
-You can call Parkinson’s UK helpline on 0808 800 0303 for support.

 How has Parkinson’s research developed?
 Is a cure looking likely?

-As a charity, we want to develop better treatments and a cure for Parkinson’s in the shortest possible time frame.
 In the past 50 years, vital discoveries have been made that have revolutionised our understanding of Parkinson’s and the brain.

 What about family and friends?

 Family and friends are often the information seekers and may focus on the person living with Parkinson’s needs rather than their own.
 It is important that family and friends recognise the impact of Parkinson’s on their lives and prioritise and maintain their own health & wellbeing too.
 It can be really valuable for family and friends to access support for themselves and connect with others in similar situations to share their experience.

 How can Parkinson’s affect day-to-day life?